 Production Line – An environment that incorporates all capabilities required to manufacture production configuration items, subsystems, or systems that meet design requirements utilizing manufacturing processes and procedures that are under control (i.e., PPVs and FAIs/FATs have been satisfactorily completed) and capable of meeting required rates and quantities.

-The definitions of relevant, representative, pilot and production line environments are intended to demonstrate the natural progression of manufacturing maturity throughout the acquisition life cycle.
+The definitions of relevant, representative, pilot, and production line environments are intended to demonstrate the natural progression of manufacturing maturity throughout the acquisition life cycle.
 The program office and contractor must reach agreement on the detailed production realism content (equipment, personnel skill levels, processes, etc.) for each definition above.
 This agreement must be based on the specific situation and its associated manufacturing risk in order to mitigate that risk in a timely and thorough manner.

 Two other definitions are germane to this discussion.